reisenberger/architecture-center/docs/guide/architecture-styles/microservices.md

 **Service Discovery**.
 Maintains a list of services and which nodes they are located on.
 Enables service lookup to find the endpoint for a service.

 **API Gateway**.
 The API gateway is the entry point for clients.
-Clients don’t call services directly.
+Clients don't call services directly.
 Instead, they call the API gateway, which forwards the call to the appropriate services on the back end.
 The API gateway might aggregate the responses from several services and return the aggregated response.

 The advantages of using an API gateway include: